Franzzzzzzzz/NDDEM/src/Dem/InputFileCommand.md

     - `randomdrop`: random coordinates of the particles in the simulation region
     - `insphere`: randomly place the particles in a sphere, assuming that the wall number d is a sphere.
     - `roughinclineplane`: stick grain along the plane of normal [1,0,0 ...] to create roughness.
-    - `rhoughinclineplane2`: ????? not quite sure what this does anymore.
+    - `roughinclineplane2`: ????? not quite sure what this does anymore.
+    - `largeroughinclineplane`: Same as `roughinclineplane` but also sets the radius of all frozen particles to the global maximum.
     - `quasicristal`: ????? not quite sure what this does anymore.
     - `fromfile filename`: set the locations from a textfile.
 The file should have columns, no delimiters.
 1st column is particle id, following columns are the coordinates of location, last column is the particle radius.
   - `radius [uniform|bidisperse] SMALLRADIUS LARGERADIUS [RATIO]`: set the particle radius from a distribution.
 Bidisperse is now defined by volume.
 For bidisperse, $ratio=V_{large}/(V_{small}+V_{large})$.